Technology Attorney drafting Tech, SaaS, Software, App and AI contracts and licensing agreements for startups and vendors across the US

 What To Know Before Joining a SaaS Startup

-Andrew brings a unique perspective to counseling SaaS, software and cloud startups as he has been personally involved in every aspect of building and growing a SaaS business from incorporation and getting the legal structure right to drafting founders stock purchase agreements, investor agreements, the software application development process, closing capital financing rounds, the marketing and sales process and closing deals.
+Andrew brings a unique perspective to counseling SaaS, software, and cloud startups, as he has been personally involved in every aspect of building and growing a SaaS business, from incorporation and getting the legal structure right to drafting founder stock purchase agreements, investor agreements, the software application development process, closing capital financing rounds, the marketing and sales process, and closing deals.

 Building a Recipe

-Two things that SaaS startup founders need to have are time and patience.
-Entrepreneurs who have never been in a startup don’t really know what to expect in terms of just how much time you need to put in just to have a chance at being successful.
+Two things that SaaS startup founders need are time and patience.
+Entrepreneurs who have never been in a startup don’t really know what to expect in terms of just how much time they need to put in to have a chance at being successful.
 Being in a startup also requires patience.
-Typically, in the beginning things move slowly.
-You are looking for money, developers and ultimately clients and all of these things take a lot of time.
+Typically, in the beginning, things move slowly as you are looking for money, developers, and ultimately clients.

-You have to look at being in a SaaS startup like something analogous to creating a recipe that has never been written before.
-You can sit around in a room with your partners write on boards and come up with great ideas but until you put pen to paper and actually create or build something you will never know what you have.
+You have to look at being in a SaaS startup as something analogous to creating a recipe that has never been written before.
+You can sit around in a room with your partners and write on boards and come up with great ideas, but until you put pen to paper and actually create or build something, you will never know what you have.

 That’s why it’s important to define roles early on and only go into business with other people if they are going to add immediate value to your company.
 You can never be certain of success but if each person in the startup stays in their lane and performs their job functions for sure the company will run more smoothly than let’s say everyone coloring outside of their lines and trying to do everyone else’s job.

 Defining roles also helps in terms of creating a business plan and raising money.
 A serious investor is going to want to see a well written business plan with each founder having a defined role.

 Issuing Stock To Co-Founders